tafcosta/ising2d/README.md

 ## Input parameters:
 Ngrid: number of grid cells per side,
-state: specifies how the spin grid is initialised, and admits values 1 (if all spins are "up"), -1 (if all spins point "down"), 0 (if spins are initialised randomly).
+state: specifies how the spin grid is initialised, and admits values 1 (if all spins are "up"), -1 (if all spins point "down"), 0 (if spins are initialised randomly),
-J: interaction energy (assuming units kB = 1),
+J: interaction temperature,
-temp: temperature (assuming units kB = 1),
+temp: temperature,
 Nsteps: number of time-steps.

 To call the program, do